chetanyb/Natural-Language-to-Sign-Language-Azure/README.md

 npm install
 ```

+### 4️⃣ Generate and Configure Database

+- **Generate CSV**: Place the `generateCSV.sh` script in your WLASL dataset folder.
+Execute this script to generate a CSV file.
+- **Configure PostgreSQL Database**: Import the generated CSV into your PostgreSQL database.
+- **Database Connection Configuration**: Use the `.env` file and `sequelize.js` to configure your connection to the PostgreSQL database table.

 ## 🚀 Running the Application

 To run the application, you'll need to start both the frontend and backend services: